karatelabs/karate/README.md

 # Keywords that set key-value pairs
 They are `param`, `header`, `cookie`, `form field` and `multipart field`.

 The syntax will include a '=' sign between the key and the value.
-The key should not be be within quotes.
+The key should not be within quotes.

 > To make dynamic data-driven testing easier, the following keywords also exist: [`params`](#params), [`headers`](#headers), [`cookies`](#cookies-json) and [`form fields`](#form-fields).
 They use JSON to build the relevant parts of the HTTP request.